schneidenbach/RecessOpinionatedApiInAspNetCore/README.md

 * **Employee.cs** - the entity that is used by Entity Framework to store and retrieve Employee records.
 Has the `SocialSecurityNumber` property.
 * **EmployeeModel.cs** - the DTO we use in GET requests.
 Note its lack of the `SocialSecurityNumber` property - we don't want to be able to read this.
-* **EmployeePostModel.cs** - the DTO we use in POST (create) requests.
+* **CreateEmployeeModel.cs** - the DTO we use in POST (create) requests.
 Note that it DOES have the `SocialSecurityNumber` property for when the object is created.
-* **EmployeePostValidator.cs** - the class that validates the `EmployeePostModel`.
+* **CreateEmployeeValidator.cs** - the class that validates the `EmployeePostModel`.
 Makes sure incoming Employees have at least a first and last name.
 * **EmployeesController.cs** - routes the requests to handlers.
 Most of the magic happens through the `OpinionatedRestController`.

 ### Jobs